-The Compensation Committee is composed of three directors: Dr. Barrett, Mr. Henos and Mr. Pearson.
-All members of our Compensation Committee are independent (as independence is currently defined in

-Rule 5605(d)(2) of the NASDAQ listing rules).
-The Compensation Committee met three times during the fiscal year ended December 31, 2014.
+Through September 9, 2015, the Compensation Committee was composed of three directors: Dr. Barrett, Mr. Pearson and Mr. Henos.
+Following Mr. Henos's resignation from the Board and the Compensation Committee, the Compensation Committee was composed of two members until Dr. Goldberg was appointed to the Compensation Committee effective March 17, 2016.
+All members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the NASDAQ listing rules).
+The Compensation Committee met twice during the fiscal year ended December 31, 2015.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on our website at www.glycomimetics.com.